NewestUser/github-workflow-dashboard/README.md

 global flags:
   -format string
-    	The format in which to print the workflow stats (ascii, json) (default "ascii") -owner string
+    	The format in which to print the workflow stats (ascii, json) (default "ascii") -latest-only
+    	Fetch only the latest run of the github workflow -owner string
     	Github repository owner
   -repo string